mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 * We improved the search experience and added a full page of search results that can be accessed by clicking **View Search Results Page** at the bottom of the search drop-down menu or by pressing <kbd>Enter</kbd> after typing a search query
 * We changed the [My Apps](/developerportal/#my-apps) page and moved your favorite apps to the **Pinned** tab.
 This will become the default tab on this page, making it easy to quickly access the apps you care about the most.
 * You asked and we listened: We added new label colors for labels in Stories.
 There are now 15 different colors to choose from, specifically selected with accessibility in mind.
-* We made some big changes to the look and feel of our Developer Portal:
+* We made some big changes to the look and feel of our Mendix Portal:
     * We reshuffled the navigation items in the [App Buzz](/developerportal/general/buzz/) to a more logical order, based on our research insights.
 Now, there are two main sections: **Collaborate** and **Deploy**.
     * We updated the look of various navigation items (**Feedback**, **Planning**, **Team Server**, **General**) to our new design.
     * We removed the grey background with white card content in all pages.